 The College's bylaws are regulated under the Health Professions Act of British Columbia (the "HPA").
 The College establishes qualifications of members and ensures the standards set out in the HPA regulations and bylaws are maintained by the members.

-The College is exempt from income tax under the provisions of the Income Tax Act.
+The College is exempt from income tax under section 149(1)(c) of the Income Tax Act.

 2. SIGNIFICANT ACCOUNTING POLICIES